Toše Proeski: Death

-During the early morning of 16 October 2007, at approximately 6:20 am, Proeski died in a car accident on the Zagreb–Lipovac highway near Nova Gradiška, Croatia.
-He was a passenger along with his manager Ljiljana Petrović in a Volkswagen Touareg driven by Georgi Georgievski.
-The Touareg crashed into the back of a truck and then into the median barrier, killing Proeski instantly, crushing the third vertebrae of his neck; the truck sustained no damage.
+During the early morning of 16 October 2007, at approximately 6:30 am, Proeski died in a car accident on the Zagreb–Lipovac highway near Nova Gradiška, Croatia.
+He was a passenger along with his manager Ljiljana Petrović in a Volkswagen Touareg.
+The Touareg crashed into the back of a truck trailer, killing Proeski instantly.
+The Touareg then crashed into the median barrier, after the trailer threw the car aside.
+None of the airbags were activated.
+The truck sustained no damage.
+The car was driven by his driver and friend Gjorgji Gjorgievski.
 Proeski was asleep in the front passenger seat at the time of the crash.
 He was 26 years old.
 Of the other two passengers, only the driver suffered serious injuries (head trauma).
+According to Croatian authorities and experts, the Touareg crashed at 171 kph, while the speed limit on that road has been 130 kph.
+Per Macedonian experts, the speed was slightly lower, between 140-158 kph.
+According to them, none of the functions on the vehicle failed, and that the airbags did not open because the vehicle's deceleration was in a level where they could not be activated.

+Immediately after Proeski's death was announced, the citizens of Macedonia, gathered in major squares across the country, bringing candles, flowers and messages of condolence in his memory.
+Similar gatherings took place around the Balkans, especially in the former Yugoslav countries and the diaspora.
+People visited the Macedonian embassies and signed the commemorative books, lit candles at squares, TVs played his music and discussed his life.
+Members of Macedonia’s parliament observed a minute of silence.
+Television and radio stations across Macedonia were showing his concerts, music videos, tributes, and songs.

-Proeski's body arrived at midnight in Skopje by helicopter of the Macedonian Army, and was transported by car to his home town of Kruševo.
-Grieving citizens gathered to pay their last respects at the airport and also in Macedonia Square.
-The Embassy of the United States of America, the USAID and the Diplomatic mission of the European Union published official statements on Proeski's death.
-17 October was declared a national day of mourning in Macedonia.
+Proeski's body was transported to Macedonia by a helicopter of the Macedonian Army, arriving at night in Skopje.
+The country's leadership received his body, before they continued to transport it to Kruševo.
+The Embassy of the United States of America, UNICEF, the USAID and the Diplomatic mission of the European Union published official statements on Proeski's death.
+17 October was declared as a national day of mourning in Macedonia.
 The three days following his death were pronounced days of mourning in Kruševo.
 After his death, the government of the Republic of Macedonia gave him the title "Honorable citizen of Macedonia".